RanSuLab/starter-academic/content/en/publication/Developing a Multi-Dose Computational/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Briefings in Bioinformatics*
+publication: In *IEEE/ACM Transactions on  Computational  Biology and Bioinformatics*

-abstract: Identifying hepatotoxicity as early as possible is significant in drug development.
-In this study, we developed a drug-induced hepatotoxicity prediction model taking account of both the biological context and the computational efficacy based on toxicogenomics data.
-Specifically, we proposed a novel gene selection algorithm considering gene’s participation, named BioCB, to choose the discriminative genes and make more efficient prediction.
-Then instead of using the raw gene expression levels to characterize each drug, we developed a two-dimensional biological process feature pattern map to represent each drug.
-Then we employed two strategies to handle the maps and identify the hepatotoxicity, the direct use of maps, named Two-dim branch, and vectorization of maps, named One-dim branch.
-The two strategies subsequently used the deep convolutional neural networks and LightGBM as predictors, respectively.
-Additionally, we here for the first time proposed a stacked vectorized gene matrix, which was more predictive than the raw gene matrix.
-Results validated on both in vivo and in vitro data from two public data sets, the TG-GATES and DrugMatrix, show that the proposed One-dim branch outperforms the deep framework, the Two-dim branch, and has achieved high accuracy and efficiency.
-The implementation of the proposed method is available at https://github.com/RanSuLab/Hepatotoxicity.
+abstract: Drug-induced hepatotoxicity may cause acute and chronic liver disease, leading to great concern for patient safety.
+It is also one of the main reasons for drug withdrawal from the market.
+Toxicogenomics data has been widely used in hepatotoxicity prediction.
+In our study, we proposed a multi-dose computational model to predict the drug-induced hepatotoxicity based on gene expression and toxicity data.
+The dose/concentration information after drug treatment is fully utilized in our study based on the dose-response curve, thus a more informative representative of the dose-response relationship is considered.
+We also proposed a new feature selection method, named MEMO, which is also one important aspect of our multi-dose model in our study, to deal with the high-dimensional toxicogenomics data.
+We validated the proposed model using the TG-GATEs, which is a large database recording toxicogenomics data from multiple views.
+The experimental results show that the drug-induced hepatotoxicity can be predicted with high accuracy and efficiency using the proposed predictive model.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.